Beginners Yoga for Musicians

 A yoga tune-up explores the body’s natural geometries and techniques for achieving optimal weight distribution to assist the body in maintaining its natural rhythms and overall health.

 Asana practice often focuses on the overall shape of a pose.
 However, the proper placement and ‘doming’ action of the hands and feet, which serve as both the grounding and extension points of yoga postures, are often neglected.
-The alignment of our limbs, which includes moving in a way which complements the sheaths of muscle that spiral from head-to-toe, is integral to establishing stability and grace within a pose.
+The alignment of our limbs, which includes moving in a way which complements the sheaths of muscle and connective tissue that spiral from head-to-toe, is integral to establishing stability and grace within a pose.
 In this unique class, musicians are requested to bring their instruments to experiment with how the spiral line and arcing movements can be incorporated to enhance musicianship and freedom within the body, thereby reducing the risk of overuse injuries, by moving in way that complements the body’s design.

 Core Values & Concentration